StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/alerts/merge-an-alert-into-an-existing-case.md

 This topic provides step-by-step instructions for merging an [alert](about-alerts.md) into an existing [case](../cases/about-cases.md) in TheHive.

-During triage, merge an alert into an existing case if a similar investigation is already ongoing.
+During triage, merge an alert into an existing case if it needs further investigation and a similar case has already been created.

 If it requires a separate investigation, [import the alert into a new case](../cases/create-a-new-case.md#create-a-case-from-an-alert).

 {!includes/access-create-case-from-alert.md!}

 <h2>Procedure</h2>

+!!! info "Data transfer"
+    When merging an alert into an existing case, data from the alert, including observables, TTPs, attachments, comments, and custom fields, is automatically transferred to the case.

+!!! note "Link to case"
+    This procedure automatically links the alert to the case.

 1. [Locate the alert you want to merge into a case](./search-for-alerts/find-an-alert.md).